 So, take heart.
 While it may feel hopeless in the heat of the market (consider reading April's Dear Urbaneer: Why Is The Toronto Real Estate Market So Hot?), allow yourself to be encouraged by prior house hunting generations.
 Ask any mortgage holder in the 80s and they’ll tell you: those were crazy times (and not just because of the shoulder pads!).
 Those that weathered it and employed a prudent, long-term 'buy and hold' strategy are reaping the rewards today.

 As long as you purchase within your means and be prepared to sit tight, you will too.

 Did you read our Spring 2015 Toronto Real Estate Forecast Part One and Spring 2015 Toronto Real Estate Forecast Part Two?
-Not only does it summarize the media's take on the Toronto real estate makret, but it's chock full of insights and guidance.
-And please know, the urbaneer team would love to be your realtors of choice.
+Not only does it summarize the media's take on the Toronto real estate market, but it's chock full of insights and guidance.
+And please know, the Urbaneer team would love to be your realtors of choice.

 ~ Steven Fudge, Sales Representative

 & The Innovative Urbaneer Team